Frequently Asked Questions

 • Who is exempt from submitting TOEFL scores?

-• International students whose native language is English or those who have completed two full years at a university where English is the primary language of instruction at the time in which they apply.
+• International students whose native language is English or those who have earned a degree at a university where English is the primary language of instruction at the time in which they apply.
+More information can be found on the Graduate Studies English Language Examinations page.

 • May I apply if I score lower than 100 on the TOEFL?

-• We evaluate applicants by more than just quantative measures.
+• We evaluate applicants by more than just quantitative measures.
 If you are serious about pursuing graduate study in our program, we encourage you to put forth the best application you can.

 Application Tips